 What to serve with Roman artichoke

 I always had Roman artichokes as a starter.
-It is so full of flavor that it can easily stand a serving by itself.
+It is so flavorful that it can easily stand a serving by itself.

 Personally I wouldn't serve it with fish as it would overtake the taste.

-The artichokes I used in the video below are not the typical Roman artichokes but I was tempted by an offer and couldn't resist.
+The artichokes I used in the video below are not typical Roman artichokes, but an offer tempted me, and I couldn't resist.

 An Italian truck was parked on the side of the road with a large sign: